mattdanger/drupal-7.x-bubblesort/README.md

 ## Installation

-Install as usual, see http://drupal.org/node/895232 for further information.
+Clone this repository into Drupal's modules directory: `cd sites/all/modules && git clone git@github.com:mattdanger/drupal-bubblesort.git bubblesort`

-Drush snippet: `drush en -y bubblesort`
+Enable module in the Drupal module administration panel, see http://drupal.org/node/895232, or use this Drush snippet: `drush en -y bubblesort`

 ## Configuration